 -

 Fifteen balusters.
 Bronze and wood.
 18th century.
-Grouped in sevens, the bronze balusters are placed between two straight painted wooden crossbars, thus highlighting the curved lines, discs and other shapes of the elements discussed.
-This type of piece was very common in Neoclassicism (as well as in other periods) to decorate a railing, a staircase, etc.
+Grouped in sets of seven, the bronze balusters are set between two straight painted wooden crossbars, thus highlighting the curved lines, discs, and other forms of the aforementioned elements.
+These types of pieces were very common in Neoclassicism (as well as in other periods) for decorating railings, staircases, and so on.

 · Size: 200x5x54 cms.